-He hurts you physically and emotionally, yet leaving him is the hardest thing you’ve ever done.
-Here’s what Caroline says about why it’s so hard to leave a man who hurts you…
+He hurts you physically and emotionally, yet you can’t walk away.
+Here’s what Caroline says about why it’s so hard to leave a man who hurts you – you’ll see yourself here…

 “I left my husband 4 days ago after 2 years of abuse.
 I called 911 from the car and they found me and arrested him.
 The sick thing is I miss him terribly.
 I must be just as sick.
 We have a 7 month old so I’m doing it for him more than for myself.
 I feel like I’m a bad mother by taking him from his dad but I feel just as bad for keeping him in that environment.
 I’m staying with my family in my home town.
 I hope these feelings I have of missing him get better.
 It’s the hardest thing I ever had to do.
 Good luck to all women out there in recovery.
 We’re not alone.” – from my article about the stages of abuse.